 You’re going to face a lot of cravings during pregnancy and it’s okay to give into some of them.
 But the majority of the time, you should eat healthy because it’s the best option for your baby.

-First off, you need to forget this whole eating-for-two thing — during pregnancy, you only need an additional 300 calories per day, that breaks down to an extra healthy snack.
+First off, you need to forget this whole eating-for-two thing.
+During pregnancy, you only need an additional 300 calories per day, that breaks down to an extra healthy snack.

 6. Watch the Seafood

 Fish has long enjoyed a reputation as being brain food because of its high content of omega 3 fatty acid, which helps with brain development.